-“Text neck” is a very common postural fault among my MFD clients, but in their case we probably should call it “practice neck”.
+“Text neck” is a very common postural fault among my MFD clients, but in their case, we probably should call it “practice neck”.

-A wind players will tend to push their head forward to meet the instrument, instead of raising the instrument to meet the embouchure.
+Wind players will tend to push their head forward to meet the instrument, instead of raising the instrument to meet the embouchure.
 Pianists lean over the keyboard, guitarists drop their heads in order to watch their fingers.

 As Madeline Bruser states in her book, The Art of Practicing: